 Facebook, Twitter, and Instagram, along with many other social channels, will display your audience reach on each post, or you can utilize a brand monitoring tool to save you some time!
 This will be your best friend in tracking—and hitting—your reach goals.

 Say you’ve determined that your reach on your newest social post is 749 people.
 Okay.
 Great.
 Awesome.
 But how do we use that number as an indicator of performance?
 When posting content, it’s important to know what times throughout the day have the most active users on that social channels—also known as ‘when are most of my followers sitting around on their iPhones the most’.
-Once you determine when in the day the largest number of your audience is online, you’ll be able to post accordingly to maximize your reach.
+Once you know when the greatest precentage of your audience is online, you’ll be able to post accordingly and maximize your reach.

 (Number of engagements/ Reach) x 100 = Reach Engagement Ratio

 Impressions are the number of times that people have seen your piece of content.
 Remember, reach is the number of individual people who have seen it, but impressions are how many times it was viewed, meaning the same person could have read your post 5 times, resulting in 5 impressions on the post.

 Having followers means you are creating social content that is actually interesting— and that people want more of.
 Have you ever heard of the idea of a “good ratio” for social media users?
 Basically having a good ratio means that your number of followers is higher than the number of people that you follow, and people actually seem to care about your brand and business.
 So trust us, if someone is following you, it means they don’t want to miss a bit of content.

 Followers are more than a vanity metric.
 If you’re noticing that you are attracting interested customers, you should be thrilled by seeing that follower count go up.
 We know it’s a good metric, but how can it show performance?
 Growth.
 Follower growth over time will indicate if you are constantly putting out good content—better yet, improving your content.

 How to calculate Social Media KPI for follower growth